Anonnya01/emergency-hotline/README.md

   ##  4.Event Delegation
   Event Delegation is a JavaScript technique where instead of attaching an event listener to every single child element, you attach a single listener to their common parent element.

+  Combining with Traverse method the js functioning became easier and the code was cleaner.Array looping is not necessary in this way.Its a more efficient way.

   1.Improved Performance and Memory Efficiency.Also easier to maintain multiple similar actions.
   2.The code becomes more cleaner and easy to understand.
   3.Handles dynamically added elements.